koudelka/honeydew/README.md

 - Workers are issued only one job at a time, a job is only ever removed from the queue when it succeeds.
 - Queues can exist locally, on another node in the cluster, or on a remote queue server (rabbitmq, etc...).
 - If a worker crashes while processing a job, the job is recovered and a "failure mode" (abandon, move, retry, etc) is executed.
+- Jobs are enqueued using `async/3` and you can receive replies with `yield/2`, somewhat like [Task](http://elixir-lang.org/docs/stable/elixir/Task.html).
+- Queues, workers, dispatch strategies and failure/success modes are all plugable with user modules.
 - Can optionally heal your cluster after a disconnect or downed node.
-- Jobs are enqueued using `async/3` and you can receive replies with `yield/2`, somewhat like [Task](http://elixir-lang.org/docs/stable/elixir/Task.html).
-- Queues, workers, dispatch strategies and failure modes are all plugable with user modules.

 Honeydew attempts to provide "at least once" job execution, it's possible that circumstances could conspire to execute a job, and prevent Honeydew from reporting that success back to the queue.
 I encourage you to write your jobs idempotently.